seechin/CollectiveVariables/README.md

-# Algorithms to handle collective variable
+# Algorithms related with collective variables (CVs)
+## Generate CVs and use CVs to analyze dynamics

-## 1. AMUSET-TICA
+## 1. AMUSET-TICA: generate CVs

 AMUSET-TICA is a collective variable identification method based on tICA and AMUSEt.